coma64/nextcloud-notes-api/nextcloud_notes_api/documentation.md

 Wrong credentials or hostname won't throw, until you interact with the API.
 Any of the above can be updated, by setting the respective attribute (e.g. `NotesApi.password`).
-If your host does not support ETag caching disable it with `etag_caching=False`.
+If your host does not support ETag caching, you can disable it by passing `etag_caching=False`.

 ```py
 from nextcloud_notes_api import NotesApi, Note